abramyangCN/inDesign-resume/index.md

 ### **Summary** 🤵

-> I am a software engineer and frontend web developer speciallizing in the Javascript and css, familiarizing with React framework and Material UI library.
+> I am a software engineer and frontend web developer specializing in the Javascript and css, familiarizing with React framework and Material UI library.
 I build successful websites and web apps that are fast, easy to use, and coded with the same eye for detail as a designer, and have abundance of experience on minisite for automobiles, meetings and devices.

-### **Personal** 🔖
+### **Info** 🔖

 📞 &ensp;**Phone:**&ensp;&ensp;&ensp;&ensp; +86 159-2109-8538
 📧 &ensp;**Email:**&ensp;&ensp;&ensp;&ensp;&ensp; abram.yang@outlook.com
-🏙 &ensp;**Address:**&ensp;&ensp; MinHang, Shanghai, China 🇨🇳
+🏙 &ensp;**Address:**&ensp;&ensp; Minhang, Shanghai, China 🇨🇳
 🌏 &ensp;**Language:**&ensp; Mandarin, English

-### **Skill** 🛠
+### **Skills** 🛠

 - `Javascript(ES6)` `Webpack` `Gulp` `Node` `Sass` `React` `Vue` `MaterialUI` `EDM` `Gatsby` `jQuery` `Photoshop` `MJML`